Building water security for our region’s future

 Water permits have been reassessed to achieve an overall reduction in the rural water take.
-Rural businesses should read about water permits in more detail on Waimea Irrigators Ltd's website where they go into the issue of the new classes of TRMP water permits for rural businesses and the Water Supply Agreements that are registered through WIL.
+Rural businesses should read about water permits in more detail on Waimea Irrigators Ltd's website where they go into the issue of the new classes of TRMP water permits for rural businesses and the Water Supply Agreements that are registered through WIL for permits affiliated to the Waimea Dam.

 Copyright 2019 Waimea Water